sdegutis/immaculatalibrary.com/app/model/posts/data/2021-12-30-purity/content.md

 How do you know if something is in the deepest part of your heart?
 It's what you think about when you wake up, and while you're falling asleep.
 It's what you turn to when you're bored or sad.

-So if you do start to feel that the perishable things of this world are entering your heart a little too deeply, back away from them for a bit!
+So if you do start to feel that the perishable things of this world (1 John 2:17) are entering your heart a little too deeply, back away from them for a bit!

 It's kind of like pinching yourself when you're reminded of a funny joke and feeling the urge to giggle, but you're in the middle of a funeral Mass.